 - Strong written and verbal communication skills.

-- Demonstrated understanding of provincial planning legislation and related statutes.
+- Sound understanding of federal legislation and related acts.

 Physical, Mental and Visual Demands

 - Occasional physical demands to conduct site visits or property assessment

 - Mental demands in dealing with difficult individuals

 - Multi-tasking to address competing interests and demands, and meet required deadlines